mattholland0202/py-cricinfo/readme.md

 Defines Pydantic models to represent data from the Cricinfo API, allowing easier interaction with the data in your code.

+## Project status
+:warning: This project is still in pre-release and, whilst it still has a `0.0.X` version number, is liable to change in a breaking way with any release :warning:

 ## Installation
 Use your package manager of choice to install `pycricinfo`.
 For example: